AbstractSDK/cw-orchestrator/docs/src/single_contract/scripting.md

 With the setup done, we can start writing our script.
 Our initial plan is to deploy the counter contract to the chain.
 We'll start by writing a main function that will call our deploy function.

-We start by creating the chain object for specifying we want to interact with a local juno instance :
+We start by creating the chain object for specifying we want to interact with a local juno instance:

 ```rust,ignore
 {{#include ../../../contracts/counter/examples/deploy.rs:chain_construction}}